-A-INO - Appeal - Ineligible - Unable to Reimburse over Approved Rental Rate:

-Previously, we explained that the amount of FEMA monthly rental assistance is based on the number of occupied bedrooms in the applicant's home at the time of the disaster and is limited to rental rates determined by FEMA and the U.S. Department of Housing and Urban Development (HUD).
+A-INO - Appeal - Ineligible - Unable to Reimburse over Approved Rental Rate: Previously, we explained that the amount of FEMA monthly rental assistance is based on the number of occupied bedrooms in the applicant's home at the time of the disaster and is limited to rental rates determined by FEMA and the U.S. Department of Housing and is limited to rental rates determined by FEMA and the U.S. Department of Housing and Urban Development (HUD).
 We have reviewed the applicant's appeal and additional information provided.
 We have determined that the monthly rate we paid the applicant was the appropriate amount.
 As a result, the appeal is denied and we are not able to pay you a higher monthly rental rate.